Varout/SObjectHelper/README.md

 - Picklists, and the options available for each picklist (normal and multi)
 - A list of the object's fields and their types
 - A string with all fields on the object separated by commas, so that the equivalent to `SELECT * FROM SObject` can be used
+- A set of required fields and fields that need to have unique values

 The util also gets information about available SObjects and if the Salesforce Org uses Person Accounts.